polygenea/polygenea.github.io/overview.md

 may contain text not in keeping with their support, etc.

-The Inference node is a purely machine-understandable representation of reasoning.
+The Inference node is a machine-understandable representation of reasoning.
 However, Inferences require the creation of Expectation nodes, with the corresponding complexities of Node Queries, Node Templates, matches, predicates, and producers.